Until thought is linked with purpose there is no intelligent accomplishment.

 ~Michael J. Mahoney, Human Change Processes

-The starting point in a personal course of psychotherapy is always in the present (Ruesch, 1961).
+The starting point in a course of psychotherapy is always in the present (Ruesch, 1961).
 A process-focused approach respectfully examines relational experience evidenced behaviorally specific to what is happening in the here and now.
-Typically, a process-focused lens views what's currently happening as fodder for functional insight to what may be happening similarly in multiple areas of a client's life, what happened in the past and what can be reasonably anticipated to happen again.
+Typically, a process-focused lens views what's currently happening as fodder for functional insight (Mahoney, 1991) to what may be happening similarly in multiple areas of a client's life, what happened in the past and what can be reasonably anticipated to happen again.
 Hofman, Hayes and Lorscheid (2021), define process as theory-based, dynamic, progressive, contextually bound, modifiable and occurring at multi-levels.

 The Art of Therapeutic Assessment